alickbass/SwiftyJSONModel/README.md

 But this code still has several problems:

-* Although we use enums for our constants, noone restricts us from using some invalid string as a key.
+* Although we use enums for our constants, no one restricts us from using some invalid string as a key.
 Like: `age = json["superRandomKey"].intValue`
 * Still we have no clue if the json is actually valid
 * We should always manually call the proper method to get proper value.
 For `int` `intValue`, for `string` - `stringValue`.